MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 # Tutorial: Implement a quantum random number generator in Q\#

-In this tutorial, you'll write a basic quantum program using the Quantum Development Kit (QDK).
-A simple example of a quantum algorithm written in Q# is a quantum random number generator.
-This algorithm leverages the nature of quantum mechanics to produce a random number.
+In this tutorial, you'll write a basic quantum program in Q# that leverages the nature of quantum mechanics to produce a random number.

 ## Prerequisites